rgrannell1/kea/README.md

 * Programs are built like lego; stacking small, uniquely-purposed functions into a larger program.

+* Arrow is general enough to let you use the same functions for your data reshaping and general purpose programming code.

 * Arrow has a shorthand syntax for creating functions.

 * Arrow implements jQuery-style method-chaining.

-* Most functions have variadic and non-variadic forms; this significantly reduces 'do.call' boilerplate.
+* Functions have variadic and non-variadic forms, cutting out all 'do.call' boilerplate.

-* Arrow adds list-comprehensions; an expressive syntax for creating lists.
+* Arrow adds list-comprehensions, an expressive syntax for creating lists.

-* Arrow is general enough to let you use the same functions for your data reshaping and general purpose programming code.

 ### Arrow is Consistent